Autism and ADHD

 Frequently Asked Questions

-Can You Be Autistic And Have ADHD?
+Can You Be Autistic and Have ADHD?

 Yes, it is possible to have both autism and ADHD.
 Some individuals may present symptoms of both conditions, known as comorbidity.

-What Do Autism And ADHD Look Like Together?
+What Do Autism and ADHD Look Like Together?

 When autism and ADHD coexist, individuals may exhibit a combination of characteristics.
 They may experience challenges with social interactions, attention, impulsivity, and repetitive behaviors.